NordicPlayground/nrf8001-ble-uart-spark-io/README.md

 | VIN				| 3V3					| Main voltage supply for the nRF8001 |
 | GND				| GND					| Voltage supply for the nRF8001 radio |

+You may initialize the library with other pin configurations, but some configurations may not work.

 ##Running the example
 The library contains an example Sketch called "nrf8001-ble-uart.ino".
 This example displays the most basic use case for the library, and lets you communicate with a terminal application on your computer through the Spark Core over BLE.

+The example also shows how you can change the on-air name of the device with the nRF8001BleUartNameSet() function.
+Note that the name change may not appear in the Android UART application before you disconnect and connect again.

 ###Terminal
 You will need a two way terminal application on your computer in order to communicate with the Spark Core (You can use [Termite](http://www.compuphase.com/software_termite.htm "Go to the Termite project home page") from Compu Phase, it is free)